Uwe Rösler: Personal life

 Born and brought up in East Germany as the communist regime was collapsing, during his time at Lokomotive Leipzig, Rösler was interviewed by the Stasi secret police organisation, who attempted to force him to inform on colleagues seeking to defect to the West in exchange for the Stasi allowing him to continue his fledgling football career unimpeded – only the furious intervention of his manager saved him from their attentions.

 Having been a fan of English football from his childhood, Rösler said that he found his "home" in England during his time with Manchester City, and described the formation of his bond with the City fans as the "biggest achievement in my career".
 Diagnosed with non-Hodgkin lymphoma in 2003, he credited his recovery to the support of the fans of the club, and said that hearing them sing his name at a game while he lay in hospital made his bond with the club "unbreakable".
 Rösler has stated on several occasions that his ambition for his managerial career is to eventually become manager of the Manchester club.

 Rösler has a Norwegian wife, with whom he has had two sons.
-His younger son is named Colin after Colin Bell, and is a professional footballer for Malmö FF, while his eldest son is named Tony after Tony Book – both Bell and Book are former Manchester City players and are considered club legends.
+His eldest son is named Colin after Colin Bell, and is a professional footballer for Malmö FF, while his second son is named Tony after Tony Book – both Bell and Book are former Manchester City players and are considered club legends.

 In 2013, Rösler's autobiography Knocking Down Walls was released.